 There are many tripods out there, and selecting one is not an easy decision.
-Which type of tripod will work best for you will depend mainly on the type of hunting you do, and the conditions of a typical shot.
+Which type of tripod will work best for you will depend mainly on the type of hunting you do and the conditions of a typical shot.
 If you’ve never used a tripod for shooting, you are missing out on an outstanding asset.
 I have come to love shooting off my tripods, and a quick survey of competitive, military and law enforcement shooters will reveal that tripods are considered to be standard equipment for shooters.

 I’ve been using tripods from Really Right Stuff, a premier tripod manufacturer.
 They build some of the best-built tripods in the world right in the US, so the craftsmanship and design are second to none.
-The tripods are super smooth, and that’s important when you’re out in the field and you’re trying to move across the landscape being smooth and not missing anything.
+The tripods are super smooth, and that’s important when you’re out in the field and trying to move across the landscape, being smooth and not missing anything.
 That’s where the RRS products shine for me.
 Additionally, they are light.

 Now the Ascend is compact, where I can throw it in my backpack, and it’s out of the way.
 The Ascend is my go-to in the mountains.
 If I need to travel miles with a heavy pack, I’m always carrying the Ascend, and I don’t need to extend it to an excessive height in the mountains.
-I’m never having to stand and shoot off of it, which the Ultralight shines in that category.
+I never have to stand and shoot off of it, which the Ultralight shines in that category.
 The Ascend-14 is an excellent backpacking unit.
-It’s just smooth, lightweight, quick to deploy, which you want to get set up and have the ability to get your optics or rifle on it quickly.
+It’s just smooth, lightweight, and quick to deploy, which you want to get set up and have the ability to get your optics or rifle on it quickly.

 Whether you’re using it with gloves on in cold conditions, it’s a joy to work with.

 The Ultralight is slightly longer and bigger than the Ascend-14 but still fits easily on the side of my packs.
 The Ultralight offers additional height for standing shots and extra stability at any height due to its larger-diameter legs.
 All of this comes at only a nominal weight cost.
-I think if you’re a competitive shooter and you’re looking for the most stability that you can get, the Ultralight is the way to go.
+I think if you’re a competitive shooter and looking for the most stability you can get, the Ultralight is the way to go.